Jean-Chrysostôme Calès: Campaign of Spain (1808)

 In September 1808, Colonel Calès and his regiment were reassigned to the Army of Spain, still within the I Corps commanded by Marchal Victor, to take part to the Spanish War.
 At the Battle of the Sommosierra Pass on 30 November, the 96th Infantry Regiment was one of the most severely tested corpses, with about ten soldiers killed, forty wounded, and three wounded officers, including Colonel Calès, who got shot at his right leg.
 The victory of the French troops opened the road to Madrid.
-Calès got severely shot a second time at his leg during a deadly assault on 28 July 1809 at the Battle of Talavera (some 120 kilometers southwest of Madrid), one of the most bloody battles of the Spanish War, which costed about 7,000 lives in total to each camp.
+Calès got severely shot a second time in his leg during a deadly assault on 28 July 1809 at the Battle of Talavera (some 120 kilometres southwest of Madrid), one of the most bloody battles of the Spanish War, which cost about 7,000 lives in total to each camp.

 He was created Baron of the Empire by the Emperor Napoleon I, on 15 August 1809.
 A very small number of Colonels was appointed to this nobility rank, which was generally reserved for Generals, Mayors of large cities, and Bishops.
-Between 1808 and 1814, 1,090 titles of baron were created.
+Between 1808 and 1814, 1,090 titles of barons were created.

-Admitted to retirement on 15 May 1810, he left the Army on the following 1 July, and retired to Cessales (Haute-Garonne), from where he witnessed the abdication of the Emperor Napoleon I, his forced exile on the island of Elba, and the return of King Louis XVIII (1st Restoration) in April 1814.
+Admitted to retirement on 15 May 1810, he left the Army on the following 1 July, and retired to Cessales (Haute-Garonne), from where he witnessed the abdication of Emperor Napoleon I, his forced exile on the island of Elba, and the return of King Louis XVIII (1st Restoration) in April 1814.

 Election at the Chamber of Hundred Days (1815)

 After Napoleon's return to Paris in March 1815, and the organization of parliamentary elections on 8–22 May 1815, the Baron Calès was elected, on 16 May 1815, at the Chamber of Hundred Days by the arrondissement of Villefranche-de-Lauragais (Haute-Garonne).
-He was one of the eleven colonels of the Grande Armée seating in this chamber.
-But following Napoleon's severe defeat at the Battle of Waterloo on 18 June 1815, and his second abdication four days later, the Chamber was dissolved on 13 July 1815, by order of King Louis XVIII.
+He was one of the eleven colonels of the Grande Armée sitting in this chamber.
+But following Napoleon's severe defeat at the Battle of Waterloo on 18 June 1815, and his second abdication four days later, the Chamber was dissolved on 13 July 1815, by order of Louis XVIII.

-Jean-Chrysostôme Calès definitely retired from public life and came back to Cessales, where he died on 21 April 1853, at the age of 84.
+Jean-Chrysostôme Calès retired from public life and came back to Cessales, where he died on 21 April 1853, at the age of 84.